nikospara/angular-require-lazy/README.md

 - AngularJS modules can be lazy loaded.
 Even pure Angular modules, like the demonstrated case with `ngGrid` (see the "Expenses" view).
 - Directives can be lazy loaded too, using the `currentModule` AMD module (see `scripts/app/modules/categories/category-directive.js`).
-- There is a "module" discovery mechanism: any directory under `app/modules/` that contains a `main.js` script and a `main.metadata.json` can automatically appear in the menu (see `build-scripts/discoverModules.js`, this is used both by the build process and by the server).
+- There is a "module" discovery mechanism: any directory under `app/modules/` that contains a `main.js` script and a `main.metadata.json` can automatically appear in the menu (see `build-scripts/discoverModules.js`).
+This is used both by the build process and by the server.
+  The discovery mechanism can be implemented by any server-side technology: you need to auto-generate the `lazy-registry` AMD module.
 - The application is split into bundles automatically using `r.js` standard configuration and require-lazy;
   no further configuration is needed.